guoyu07/skynet-6/README.md

 If you want to get the most recent updates go here > https://twitter.com/ReallySkynet

+If you wanna check out the goals for the future go here > https://trello.com/b/Qcy90DyA/skynet-games

 <--------------------------------------------------------------------->

 If you need a game (you don't, you just want it) contact me somehow and I'll make sure to do my best to get it up.